 - positive inotropic agents

-- The prescribed method for treating Stage 3 dogs is to administer melarsomine dihydrochloride (2.5 mg/kg) can be administered intramuscularly once, followed in 1 month (or longer if the dog’s condition dictates) by two intramuscular injections (2.5 mg/kg) 24 hours apart.
-Any excitement or exercise beyond slow walking for bathroom breaks should be restricted for at least 1 month following each set of injections.
-This option eliminates 98% of the worm burden and is the treatment of choice.
+- The prescribed method for treating Stage 3 dogs is to administer melarsomine dihydrochloride (2.5 mg/kg) intramuscularly once, followed in 1 month (or longer if the dog’s condition dictates) by two intramuscular injections (2.5 mg/kg each) 24 hours apart.
+Any excitement or exercise beyond slow walking for should be restricted for at least 1 month following each set of injections.
+This treatment regimen will kill up to 98% of the worms present.

 - Melarsomine is not proven effective against heartworms younger than 4 months of age.
 Because dogs may have been bitten over a period of months by infected mosquitoes, the worms in a dog may be of different ages within a given season, and thus, melarsomine treatment may not be completely effective in all situations.
 This may necessitate additional therapy or alternate therapeutic strategies.

 - All dogs that are treated with melarsomine should be antigen tested 4-6 months after completing therapy to determine if infection has been cleared.

 - Most filarial nematodes, including D. immitis, harbor obligate, intracellular, gram-negative bacteria belonging to the genus Wolbachia (Rickettsiales).

 - Although more research is needed, initial data suggest that the treatment of dogs with doxycycline prior to adulticide therapy may reduce the gross pulmonary pathology that occurs as a result of thromboembolic shower of dead worm fragments, aid in the suppression of microfilarial numbers after adulticide therapy, and interfere with the ability of the microfilariae to infect other dogs after they’ve passed through a mosquito host.

-- Stabilize the animal with clinical heartworm disease.
+- Stabilize dogs presenting with clinical heartworm disease.
 Any or all of the following may be medically indicated:

 Public Health Considerations

-- Dirofilaria immitis is of public health concern even though the number of reported cases is not large.
+- Dirofilaria immitis is of public health concern even though the number of reported cases is small.